Risk ratio, odds ratio, risk difference... Which causal measure is easier to generalize?: Disentangling the treatment effect from the baseline

-We now propose to reverse the thinking: rather than starting from a given metric, we propose to reason from generic generative models (for continuous and binary outcomes).
-Such models allow us to disentangle covariates that affect only baseline level from those that modulate treatment effects.
-Consequently, we express each causal measure as a function of the baseline and the treatment effect modulation, showing that some measures depend on the treatment effect only (and not on the baseline).
-Such phenomenon will be used later on in Section~\ref{sec:generalization} to determine which measures are easier to generalize.
-Note that our generative models are very general, since no parametric assumptions are made.
-Consequently, the conclusions drawn from our analysis are thought to be valid for a broad class of applications.
-As the models depends on the nature of the outcome considered, this section is organized accordingly.
+We now propose to reverse the thinking: rather than starting from a given metric, we propose to reason from generic non-parametric discriminative models (for continuous and binary outcomes).
+Such models allow us to distinguish covariates that affect only baseline level from those that modulate treatment effects.
+We make us of this distinction in Section~\ref{sec:generalize} to determine which measures are easier to generalize.